rhobs/observability-operator/README.md

 # monitoring-stack-operator
-Repo for the operator of the monitoring stack
+Operator of the monitoring stack